Professor Richard Williams

 Biography

 Richard has an undergraduate degree in Geography, from the University of Cambridge, and a masters degree, in Science of the Environment, from Lancaster University.
 After his masters, Richard worked for four years at JBA Consulting, an environmental consultancy, where he undertook research and applied projects for the UK Government, private developers, and the insurance and reinsurance industries.
-This industrial experience ensures that Richard’s research and teaching meets the needs of stakeholders.
-Richard moved to Aberystwyth University in 2009 to work as a Research Assistant on the NERC funded ReesScan Project.
-At this time he also commenced his doctoral work on modelling braided river dynamics.
+Richard moved to Aberystwyth University in 2009 to work as a Research Assistant on the NERC funded ReesScan Project; he was based in New Zealand for an eight-month field campaign and a subsequent six-month visit to NIWA and the University of Canterbury and Auckland.
+At this time he also commenced his doctoral work on modelling braided river dynamics, cumulating in a PhD in 2014.
 Richard was appointed to a lectureship at Aberystwyth University in 2013.
-He moved to a lectureship at the University of Glasgow in 2015 and was promoted to Senior Lecturer in 2019.
+He moved to a lectureship at the University of Glasgow in 2015 and was promoted to Professor in 2022.
+Richard undertook a six-month industrial secondment to CBEC eco-engineering in 2016-7 and was an international visiting scholar at the University of Auckland in 2019.

 Richard is a Fellow of the Higher Education Academy (HEA) and a Chartered Member of the Institute of Water and Environmental Management (CIWEM).